KesMath/.CS_Window_Applications/README.md

 ## CRYPTOCURRENCY BACKGROUND
-At the time of the write-up, Ethereum (ETH) was the second largest cryptocurrency based on  market capitalization, with the intent of serving as a platform token for other coins to be developed from.
-From a technical view, this means that other cryptos who desire to mimic ETH's functionality must follow its interface known as the ERC20 protocol.
+At the time of the write-up, Ethereum (ETH) is the second largest cryptocurrency based on  market capitalization, with the intent of serving as a platform token for other coins to be developed from.
+From a technical view, this means that other cryptos who desire to mimic ETH's functionality must follow its interface known as the [ERC20](https://en.wikipedia.org/wiki/ERC-20) protocol.
-As a direct result of following such standard, tokens that fulfill the ETH protocol/interface will have the same wallet address format that prefixes with 0x and is 42 characters long of randomly distributed alphanumeric text.
+As a direct result of following such standard, tokens will have the same wallet address format that prefixes with _0x_ and is 42 characters long of alphanumeric text.
 This is where this listener exploit becomes advantageous.

-(FYI visit [ERC-20 Token List](https://eidoo.io/erc20-tokens-list) to see all ETH based cryptos.
+**_(FYI: visit [ERC-20 Token List](https://eidoo.io/erc20-tokens-list) to see all ETH based cryptos.
-Viewing this list should open your eyes to the yield potency behind this exploit if it were to live on a vast number of machines)
+Viewing this list should open your eyes to the yield potency behind this exploit if it were to live on a vast number of machines)_**